ElNinjaGaiden/AutoProxy/README.md

 *  You can define the subset of the web api controllers to take in consideration when creating the library
 *  If you do not define a controllers subset, it will look for all the api controllers into all the dll's of the current app domain
-*  You can configure also the output of the library, the file name, if the file should be compressed or not and the *namespace* of your web api (we will discuss the importance of this later)
+*  You can configure also if you want to save the library on the file system, the file name/output, if the file should be compressed or not and the *namespace* of your web api (we will discuss the importance of this later)
 *  You can include custom javascript files into the final library
-*  Due its philosophy is the OOP paradigm, the client side configuration can be done both at instance level and at *class* (prototype) level
+*  Due its philosophy is the OOP paradigm, the client side configuration can be done both at instance level and at *class* (prototype) level, o even at a library level
 *  It allows the convivence of several proxy libraries for those sites which needs to consume several web api's

 The goal is implement OOP on the client side as well as creates a library/libraries which help us to standarize the way we interact with our servers.